Will-Griffiths-Ireland/Journee/README.md

 * Frictionless Sign Up & Sign In
 * View/search public journals without an account (Entices Sign Up)
 * Showcase journal entries on the landing page
-* Abilty to switch site style (light/dark/customer colour modes)
+* Abilty to switch site style (light/dark/custom colour modes)
 * Add/edit/delete journal pages
 * Limit of 1 page per day
 * Limit of 1 photo and Selfie per day
 * Default images for those that do not want to add photos
 * Ability to make journals private/public
+* Extended profile that alows a users private/public publishing preference to be stored

 ### User Interface